EricMFink/PRcasebook/_pages/Preface.md

 This casebook covers a wide range of different subjects related to the professional responsibility of attorneys.
 While it is possible to cover all of this material in a three credit-hour course, you may wish to omit some subjects.
 You may also wish to supplement the materials in this casebook with additional materials.
 We encourage you to use this casebook in any way that you like.

-This casebook is licensed "Creative Commons 0 / No Rights Reserved.”
+This casebook is licensed "Creative Commons 0 / No Rights Reserved."
 That means that we explicitly disclaim any copyright claim in all of the original elements that we created in writing this casebook and have intentionally placed the casebook in the public domain.
 Because this casebook is in the public domain, you can use the materials in it in any way that you like, with or without attribution.
 Of course, the casebook contains many copyrighted elements that belong to other people and that we used pursuant to fair use.
 Those elements are still protected by copyright.

 We hope that this free casebook helps show that it is possible to create teaching materials for legal education in an open-source format.
 And we hope it makes access to the law governing legal practice more accessible to law students, attorneys, and anyone interested in the regulation of the legal profession.